aqilc/chasm/readme.md

 #### Assembles and soft links code, dealing with `$riprel` and `rel()` syntax and returning the assembled code.

-- Returns NULL if an error occured, and sets the error code to the `x64error` variable.
+- Returns NULL if an error occured, retrieved with `x64error()`.
 - The length of the assembled code is stored in `outlen`.
+- Internally allocates returned code, freed with `free()`.

 ### <pre lang="c">uint32_t x64emit(const x64Ins* ins, uint8_t* opcode_dest);</pre>

 #### Assembles a single instruction and stores it in `opcode_dest`.

 - Returns the length of the instruction in bytes.
 If it returns 0, an error has occurred.
+- `opcode_dest` needs to be a buffer of at least 15 bytes to accomodate any/all x86 instructions.
-- This function does not perform any linking, so it's likely much faster to loop with this function than to use x64as() if you do not have any `rel()` or `mem($riprel)`s in your code.
+- This function does not perform any linking, so in the case of there being no relative references in your code, it's likely much faster to loop with this function than to use `x64as()`.

 Example of such loop: